-Prerequisites: None Grade levels: 10-12 Credits: 1 elective credit
+Prerequisites: None Grade levels: 11-12 Credits: 1 elective credit Offered 2022-2023 school year, then alternating years

 Students examine the way people interact with one another in society, and the ways that society influences individual and group actions.
 Sociology involves learning about relationships within groups, between groups, and in society as a whole.
 Topics studied include social inequalities (such as those acting through class, race, and gender), group dynamics, family, work, religion, medicine, migration, media, and sports.
+In addition, students will complete a service/research project involving a partnership with a local non-profit agency serving the disadvantaged.
 Students must be prepared to complete journals, reading, and writing assignments outside of class.